ATLANTA (AP) — The first study of cigars flavored to taste sweet suggests they're a hit with underage smokers.

-About 1 in 30 middle and high school kids said they smoke the compact, sweet-flavored cigars.
-The percentages rise as kids get older, to nearly 1 in 12 high school seniors, the Centers for Disease Control and Prevention reported.
+The Centers for Disease Control and Prevention reports that about 1 in 30 middle and high school kids say they smoke the compact, candy- or fruit-flavored cigars.
+The percentages rise as kids get older, to nearly 1 in 12 high school seniors.

 The results — based on a 2011 survey of nearly 19,000 students, grades 6 through 12 — were published online Tuesday by the Journal of Adolescent Health.

-Since 2009, the government has banned cigarettes with candy, fruit and clove flavoring, though it continued to allow menthol flavoring.
-There is no restriction on sales of cigars with such flavorings except in Maine, New York City and Providence, R.I.
+There are no restrictions on sales of flavored cigars except in Maine, Maryland, New York City and Providence, R.I.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

 Hundreds of workers, politicians and residents of Chautauqua County rallied in Dunkirk calling on state regulators to approve plans for NRG to convert and reopen a power plant.